Child Marriages - Appalling Violation of Human Rights

-"Child marriage is an appalling violation of human rights and robs girls of their education, health and long-term prospects"
+Information and statistics on child marriage an appalling violation of human rights that robs girls of education, health and long-term prospects.

 If current levels of child marriages hold, 14.2 million girls annually or 39,000 daily will marry too young.